FCAI-B/dw/README.md

 <!--
++ Nuxt Sunday, 12 PM (Hall 5 "Modareg5"): We will have our next Information Security lecture
++ Next Sunday, 01 PM (Hall 5 "Modareg5"): We will have our next Data Warehousing lecture

 + At **1:45 pm** on Thursday, we will have our Data Warehousing lecture online, Insha Allah
 + At **2:30 pm** on Thursday, we will have our Information Security lecture online, Insha Allah
 * Link 1: [https://meet.google.com/qcn-nheh-ehe](https://meet.google.com/qcn-nheh-ehe)